kubernetes/examples/cassandra/README.md

 {% capture overview %}
 This tutorial shows you how to develop a native cloud [Cassandra](http://cassandra.apache.org/) deployment on Kubernetes.
 In this instance, a custom Cassandra `SeedProvider` enables Cassandra to discover new Cassandra nodes as they join the cluster.

+Deploying stateful distributed applications, like Cassandra, within a clustered environment can be challenging.
+StatefulSets greatly simplify this process.
+Please read about [StatefulSets](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/)  for more information about the features used in this tutorial.

 **Cassandra Docker**
 The pods use the [```gcr.io/google-samples/cassandra:v12```](https://github.com/kubernetes/examples/blob/master/cassandra/image/Dockerfile) image from Google's [container registry](https://cloud.google.com/container-registry/docs/).